jonborg/ThumbnailGenerator/README.md

  - Users can edit the commands directly on the text area;
  - Start.gg does not provide info on used alts and some tournaments may not even provide used characters (ex.: offline tournaments);
  - Alts are set to the default alt and characters, when missing, are set to random;
- - If no commands are printed, it means that the program could not find a set with a stream assigned.
+ - If no commands are printed, it means that the program could not find a set with a stream assigned;
+ - Start.GG generations does **not** work for **Granblue Rising**, as Start.GG does not have character data for said game...

 ## Top 8 generation
 ### Start Top 8 generation